knippert/.github/profile/README.md

 Knippert is an upcoming hairdresser platform.
 This project is made to test building a production ready architecture using two backends and hosting on Azure.

-Knippert consists of the following repositories:
+Knippert consists of the following (private) repositories:

 **knippert.webapp**
 A full-stack Next.js (TypeScript) application.
 Authentication done on client-side (PKCE) to allow scaling into CDN based static application.